 Assuming only one feeder link connection serving via the same satellite during the transition, the satellite will need to first stop relaying using the feeder link connection with the NTN-GW1 and then start relaying using the target NTN-GW2.
 In this scenario the cell cannot be kept “alive” without interruption and there will be a discontinuity in DL transmissions as illustrated in Figure 8.7.1.1-3

+For Feeder link hard switch, the solutions captured in 8.7.1.1.1 in different gNBs scenario can be also applied to this same gNB scenario.